syseleven/heat-examples/singleServerFromSnapshot/README.md

 # single Server from Snapshot

-This exmaple shows how to launch a single server from an instance or volume snapshot that was created previously.
+This example shows how to launch a single server from an instance or volume snapshot that was created previously.

 ---
 ## Create a Snapshot